jjyhong123/Read-With-Me/README.md

 The first and second groups of keys can be obtained by [creating a new Google Cloud Platform (GCP) account](https://console.cloud.google.com/getting-started) and creating a new project.
 Once your project has been created, open the left sidebar menu and click on API & Services, and then Credentials.

+## Environment variables for Google authentication (OAuth)
-Click on the blue Create credentials button and select OAuth client ID to set up authentication.
+Click on the blue Create credentials button and select OAuth client ID.
 Select web application and you will then be taken to a page with your client ID and secret.
-Copy these values and assign them to the google_clientID and google_clientSecret variables in your env file.
-Returning to the page, you are prompted to enter a Javascript origin and a redirect URI.
+On the same page, you are prompted to enter a Javascript origin and a redirect URI.
 Set these to http://localhost:3000 and http://localhost:3000/auth/google/redirect, respectively, to complete the authentication setup.
-The session_cookieKey variable in the env file can be set to any string you'd like.
+The remaining session_cookieKey variable in the env file can be set to whatever string you'd like.
+It is used to create the coookie which stores information about the authenticated user.

+## Environment variables for access to Vision and Translate APIs
-Once you return the Credentials page, click on the Create credentials button again and this time select Service account key.
+Return to the Credentials page and click on the Create credentials button again, this time selecting Service account key.
 Select JSON and click on Create, which will create the JSON file containing your credentials.
-Open this file to examine the contents.
-We need to assign this JSON to the google_config variable in our env file, but we first have to format it to remove the spaces.
-You can do this manually, or you can paste this one-liner
+You need to assign the contents of this file to the google_config variable in the env file, but you first have to format the JSON to remove the spaces.
+To do so, paste the one-liner

 ```javascript
 console.log(JSON.stringify([JSON_KEY]));
 ```
-into a throwaway Javascript file (replacing [JSON_KEY] with your JSON, of course), run the file in Node, and paste the stringified JSON for google_config in your env file if you're in a hurry.
+into a new Javascript file (replacing [JSON_KEY] with your JSON), run the file in Node, and assign the output (which should be the same JSON without spaces) to google_config in your env file.

+## Environment variables for access to Polly API
-The final set of keys can be obtained by [creating a new Amazon Web Services account](https://aws.amazon.com/console/).
+Start by [creating a new Amazon Web Services account](https://aws.amazon.com/console/).
 On the AWS Management Console page, search for IAM in the search bar and select.
 On the left sidebar, select Users and upon redirect, click the Add user button.
-For Select AWS access type on page 1, select Programmatic access and use the default settings for the remaining pages.
+For Select AWS access type on page 1, select Programmatic access and use default settings for the remaining pages.
 Once the user is created, select it and click the Security credentials tab on the Summary page.
 Click the Create access key button, and assign the resulting values to amazon_accessKeyId and amazon_secretAccessKey in your env file.
-The variable amazon_region can be found in your address bar and corresponds to the region you used during your account creation (e.g., "us-west-2").
+The variable amazon_region can be found in your address bar and corresponds to the region you selected during account creation (e.g., "us-west-2").

 You're almost there!
 Now that you have all your environment variables defined, run the following in your terminal: